 A flag that indicates whether instances in the game server group are protected from early termination.
 Unprotected instances that have active game servers running might be terminated during a scale-down event, causing players to be dropped from the game.
 Protected instances cannot be terminated while there are active game servers running except in the event of a forced game server group deletion (see ).
-An exception to this is with Spot Instances, which can be terminated by AWS regardless of protection status.
+An exception to this is with Spot Instances, which can be terminated by Amazon Web Services regardless of protection status.

 AutoScalingGroupArn -> (string)

-A generated unique ID for the EC2 Auto Scaling group that is associated with this game server group.
+A generated unique ID for the Amazon EC2 Auto Scaling group that is associated with this game server group.

 Status -> (string)